TV Bahia: Entertainment programming

 During the June Festivals of 2020, the station was criticized for the choice of Léo Santana, a pagode singer, for the presentation in São João do Nordeste, the São João festivities special program from Globo's owned-and-operated flagship station for the Northeast of Brazil based in Recife, Pernambuco, TV Globo Nordeste.
 Artists from different musical genres criticized the decision of choosing an artist from a genre other than forró, which is the most traditional musical style of these festivities.
 In a statement, TV Bahia ratified that it gave space to several forró artists during its programming for the month of June, through "special programs, reports and interviews about the São João festivities".

 During 2020, TV Bahia produced several special attractions, aired on Saturdays.
 The station's first production was the special program Sessão Pet, presented by Pablo Vasconcelos and his pet dog, "Lilica", consisting in content about pet care, as well as stories of owners with their pets.
 Premiered on October 24, the attraction had three episodes.
-On November 28, Na Carona returned to the schedule after 13 years of its extinction.
+On November 28, Na Carona returned to the schedule after 13 years of its extinction, in a special edition format.
 Also hosted by Pablo Vasconcelos, the relaunch program was dedicated to the city of Porto Seguro.